OutSystems/docs-product/src/ref/apis/lifetime-deployment/examples/api-request-code.md

 ## Prerequisites

+To download the source code of an app, ensure that you have the following:

+* Environment from where you want to get the source code must comply with the following:
-* Platform Server version 11.19.0
+    * Platform Server version 11.19.0 or higher
+    * Only available on non-production environments
-* LifeTime version 11.16.0
+* LifeTime version 11.16.0 or higher
 * [LifeTime Service Account](https://success.outsystems.com/Documentation/11/Reference/OutSystems_APIs/LifeTime_API_v2/REST_API_Authentication)

-* Only available on non-production environments
+## Process Overview

 To request the source code of an application, follow these steps:

 1. Get the **environment key** of the environment where you want to request the application source code (move ahead if you already have this information).